Brazilian Wine Tours

 Valduga Winery

-Very impressive venue at the winery itself, so ideal if you are taking a tour and tasting in the morning.
-They have several menu options including a “sequences” of
+Very impressive venue at the winery itself, so this is ideal if you are taking a tour and tasting in the morning.
+They have several menu options including “sequences” of pastas and meat dishes, it might be considered a touch expensive but you will be very full.

 Nature – at Don Giovanni